Has it dawned on you yet that...

 "Independence is Only an Interim Destination"

 You cannot adequately collaborate until you're able to function independently.
-But if you remain at "independence," you won' have energy or even toleranc for collaboration.
+If you remain at "independence," however, you won' have energy or even toleranc for collaboration.
 It's a necessary but not sufficient prerequisite!

 "Invest in Your Child's or Grandchild's Future"